Transfer Credit Policy

 Technically, Swarthmore doesn't transfer credit.
 We award credit for work done elsewhere, and we casually call this transfer credit.

-Swarthmore does not establish transfer articulation agreements (automatic transfer credit agreements) with any school.
-Credit for work done elsewhere is always awarded on a course by course basis.
+Note: Swarthmore does not establish transfer articulation agreements (automatic transfer credit agreements) with any school.

-- Non-transferability of work done during the High-School years
+- Note the non-transferability of work done during the High-School years

-- To receive Swarthmore credit for study abroad during the academic year, students must participate in the College's Semester/Year Abroad Program and comply with its payment plan.
+- To receive Swarthmore credit for Study Abroad during our academic year students must participate in the College's Semester/Year Abroad Program and comply with its payment plan.
 See the Off-Campus Study Office

 - Note that taking a personal leave of absence to study abroad without going through the Off-Campus Study Office and its payment plan means credit earned elsewhere cannot be transferred to the Swarthmore degree.